sherryCP/hello-world/README.md

    ```shell
    kubectl apply -f helloworld-go-v1.yaml
    ```
-## Removing the sample app deployment
+## Removing the sample app deploymentt

 To remove the sample app from your cluster, delete the service record: